-As summer winds down, a common question from many of my patients is, “How do I avoid those extra pounds every fall and winter?”
+As summer winds down, a common question I get from my patients is, “How do I avoid gaining weight during the fall and winter?”

-Each fall, they would greatly increase their fruit, grain, nut and seed intake.
-This intake of excess calories would accomplish winter insulation and energy storage – as the famine of winter was just around the corner.
+Each fall, our ancestors would greatly increase their fruit, grain, nut, and seed intake.
+This intake of excess calories would accomplish winter insulation and energy storage—as the famine of winter and early spring was just around the corner.

-- We do not need the amount of insulation that our ancestors did.
+- Does not need the amount of insulation that our ancestors did.

-- We are not gearing up for a winter famine.
+- Does not gearing up for a winter famine.

-- We already consume more calories than we need year-round.
+- Already consumes more calories than we need year-round.

-- We already have years of excess caloric intake stored as fat.
+- Already has years of excess caloric intake stored as fat.

 Meal Time Basics

-Once fat is restored as your active fuel supply, you will see better energy, more stable moods, greater mental clarity, better sleep, less cravings and natural and permanent weight management.
+Once fat is restored as your active fuel supply, you will see balanced energy levels, more stable moods, greater mental clarity, better sleep, less cravings and natural weight management.

-The key here is to make each meal count, and try to make lunch the main meal.
+The keys here are to make each meal count, and try to make lunch the main meal.